Grant Anderson Bio

 Early Life and Background

-Grant Reed Anderson was born on June 21, 1997.
-He attended West Orange-Stark High School in West Orange, Texas, where he began to develop his skills in baseball.
-Despite not being drafted out of high school, Anderson pursued his passion for the sport by attending McNeese State University, where he played college baseball for the Cowboys.
-His college career began with challenges, including a tough freshman year, but he quickly turned things around in his sophomore season, achieving an impressive 8–0 win-loss record and a 2.30 earned run average (ERA).
+Grant Reed Anderson was born on June 21, 1997, and grew up in Texas.
+He attended West Orange-Stark High School in West Orange, Texas, where he played high school baseball.
+Although he was not selected in the MLB draft out of high school, Anderson continued his baseball career by enrolling at McNeese State University, where he played college baseball for the McNeese State Cowboys.

 Path to Baseball